amstringer0303/landfastice_unet/README.md

 Machine learning models often struggle to distinguish landfast ice from drift ice, since their spectral reflectance is nearly identical in visible and near-infrared bands.
 This similarity poses challenges for Arctic coastal monitoring, where small-scale changes in landfast ice and open water conditions can have strong implications for subsistence travel, ecosystem dynamics, and bowhead whale / marine hunting access.

+Recent work (Iqrah et al., 2024) has shown the effectiveness of U‑Net on Sentinel‑2 for ice/open‐water classification, which supports our use of a similar architecture and input design.
+Studies such as Buckley et al. (2023) illustrate the potential of Sentinel‑2 to track melting pond and open‐water evolution in Arctic ice regimes.
+However, limitations exist in the detection of landfast ice in Arctic coastal icy scenes.

-To overcome this limitation, this project integrates:
+To overcome limitation, this project integrates:
 - A U-Net model to capture spatial texture and context.
 - A distance-to-coast feature to supply geophysical grounding.
 - A binary-tree thresholding step to refine open-water detection.